ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 ### How to Create an Extension

 In Swift, is very simple to create one.
 You just use the `extension` keyword followed by the type name you want to make the extension.
 The `String` type has a property called `isEmpty`, and sometimes we want to make some expression to validate if a string type is not empty.
-We make three choices.
-One: use `yourStringVariable.isEmpty == false`.
-Two: use `!yourStringVariable.isEmpty`.
-Three: create an extension:
+We can do this in three ways.

+1. Use `yourStringVariable.isEmpty == false`.
+1. Use `!yourStringVariable.isEmpty`.
+1. Create an extension, choosing one of the options above.

 {%- highlight swift -%}
 extension String {